samclastine/x-mcp-server/README.md

 ```
 .
-├─ main.py                  # Current entrypoint (prints a greeting)
+├─ main.py                  # Entrypoint placeholder
 ├─ pyproject.toml           # Project metadata and dependencies
 ├─ uv.lock                  # Lockfile (suggests use of the UV package manager)
 ├─ README.md                # You are here
 └─ src/
-	├─ client.py             # Placeholder GenericClient for external APIs
+	├─ client.py             # XClient with OAuth1 posting
 	└─ tools/
 		└─ func/
-			└─ x_post.py       # Placeholder for a tool (e.g., post to X)
+			└─ x_post.py       # Tool: post_to_x(text, ...)
 ```

 ## Current behavior

-- Running `python main.py` prints: `Hello from x-mcp-server!`
+- Provides an OAuth 1.0a–signed client for posting to X using user context.
-- There is no server wiring yet; `mcp` is declared as a dependency and ready to be used to expose tools.
+- Exposes a tool function `post_to_x(text, media_url=None, metadata=None, dry_run=True)` you can register in an MCP server.
-- `src/client.py` provides a `GenericClient` with a stubbed `make_request` method you can adapt for real APIs.
+- When `dry_run=True` (default), it returns the request details without making a network call.
-- `src/tools/func/x_post.py` contains a stub you can flesh out with the logic to post to an external service (e.g., X/Twitter).
+- When `dry_run=False` and OAuth1 credentials are configured, it attempts to POST to `https://api.x.com/2/tweets`.

 ## Tech stack